 Create a will codicil

 For small changes, you can simply create a will codicil.
 This is apt when you have very minor changes to make (for example, if a beneficiary has gotten married and you need to update their name, or if you’d rather have a different executor).
 A codicil is a new document attached to the original will, clearly stating what changes you want to be made.
-They must be prepared just as your will was; the same requirements attached to the will must be followed exactly, otherwise your will might be deemed invalidat.
+They must be prepared just as your will was; the same requirements attached to the will must be followed exactly, otherwise, your will might be deemed invalidate.

 Make a new will

 In most cases, the best option is to simply create an entirely new will.
 As codicils require that you follow the same rules as with a will, it’s often easier to just write a new one.
 However, you must revoke your old will.
 This means that in your new will, you must clearly state that you revoke all previous wills.
 You will also need to dispose of all previous wills, although this process varies by state, so please contact us before making any decisions.
 By following all steps and procedures closely, there will be no confusion when it comes to interpreting your will.